nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 ## Tuned Model
 - This model has hyperparameter tuning applied to the features in the base model.
-- Hyperparameters include learning rate, number of trees, max depth, subsample ratio, column sample by tree, minimum child weight, gamma (minimum loss reduction), alpha (L1 regularization weight), lambda (L2 regularization weight)
+- Hyperparameters include learning rate, number of trees, max depth, subsample ratio, column sample by tree, minimum child weight, gamma (minimum loss reduction), alpha (L1 regularization weight), lambda (L2 regularization weight), and negative & postive weights.
 - Hyperparameters were tuned using GridSearch, which tested different parameter combinations to identify the set of parameters with the best model performance.

 ![tuned_model_cm](https://github.com/user-attachments/assets/5d9a0afe-ecf4-4108-b74f-07b2d598b3db)